Irbesartan and hydrochlorothiazide

 painful, swollen joints which may be symptoms of gout

-symptoms that may indicate kidney disease such as passing little or no urine, drowsiness, nausea, vomiting, breathlessness,
+passing little or no urine, drowsiness, nausea, vomiting, breathlessness, loss of

 Other side effects not listed above may occur in some patients.